endfront/LayJS/specification.markdown

 Formations can be added on the go, using `LAY.formation()`, with a unique formation name and formation function to it.
-An example of the "onebelow" formation:
+An example of the "vertical" formation:

 `LAY.formation( name, fargs, fn )`